jjun-kim/QTM-350-Final-Project/README.md

 neg_image_resp = openai.Image.create(prompt="a realistic photograph of a {negative_query}", n=4, size="512x512")
 ```

-Next, we can use the requests libray to save the 1000 generated images to a specified output directory and use the PIL library to check the image.
+Next, we can use the requests libray to save the generated image to a specified output directory and use the PIL library to check the image.

 ```
 import request